How Eagle Valley Behavioral Health is building a new model for addressing mental health

 Erpelding acknowledged the role that timing played in the lower amount of funding, stating that Eagle Valley Behavioral Health received its designation just after the start of the fiscal year.

-“As such, the state had already allocated state funding for the other 17 CMHCs, leaving little funding to allocate to our newly designated organization,” Erpelding said.
+“As such, the state had already allocated state funding for the other 17 (community mental health centers), leaving little funding to allocate to our newly designated organization,” Erpelding said.

 With the expectation that the organization will “obtain additional state dollars in the future,” Erpelding said that the “goal is to issue this funding to local organizations in our community already performing the work that is aligned with state priorities, including prevention, education, intervention, treatment and recovery services.”